Ming Shi

 Research interests

-My research strives to develop AI-powered autonomous networked systems with strong theoretical performance guarantees under uncertainty and practical domain-specific constraints.
+Dr. Shi's research strives to develop AI-powered autonomous networked systems with strong theoretical performance guarantees under dynamics, uncertainty, and practical domain-specific constraints, with a focus on:

 News and Honors